 After all, parties had arrived and settled in, it was time for our first dinner.
-We did spend the weeks before marking on a shared map tips we received from friends and family but like all good plans, it usually comes down to improvising.
+We did spend the weeks before marking tips we received from friends and family on a shared map, but like all good plans, it usually comes down to improvising.

-At night, the street really comes to life with dozens of restaurants and wine bars.
+At night, the street comes to life with dozens of restaurants and wine bars.
 We found a cute little place called Comptoir de la Gastronomie just off Rue Montorgueil that specializes in Southwest French cuisine.
 How bad can a place be with that name, right?

 For starters we went for all too typical yet delicious foie gras but to spice things up a bit, we also ordered a side of cured meats.
-There was a strange looking guest on the plate that put rule #3 to its first test.
-I’m talking about that weird looking and ‘whitish’ thing just to the left of the fantastic red one in the picture below.
+There was a strange-looking guest on the plate that put rule #3 to its first test.
+I’m talking about that weird-looking and ‘whitish’ thing just to the left of the fantastic red one in the picture below.
 Can you guess what it is?

-Well, it looks like a bunch of spirals inside larger spirals and that’s pretty much what it is… After confirming with the friendly waiter, the verdict was in: it was the intestines inside intestines of one very unkosher animal.
+Well, it looks like a bunch of spirals inside larger spirals and that’s pretty much what it is… After confirming with the friendly waiter, the verdict was in: it was the intestines inside the intestines of one very unkosher animal.
 Can’t say it was delicious but hey, if it’s good enough for the French, who are we to judge, and in any case – a rule is a rule!